 The UK government’s approach to preserving the rights of EU citizens at home in the UK, as well as British citizens in another EU country, has been shambolic at best.
 Instead of agreeing existing rights, upholding the re-assurances given by the official Leave campaign and the majority of politicians, five million people and their families were made bargaining chips in the negotiations.

 This has caused unprecedented anxiety and stress and has landed people in limbo.
 From both a political and a human perspective this is indefensible.

-EU citizens in the UK are now faced with having to apply if they want to stay in their own home post-Brexit and pay for the privilege.
+EU citizens in the UK are now faced with having to apply if they want to stay in their home post-Brexit.
 That is, in essence, what settled status, the scheme devised for EU citizens to secure their future in the UK, is about.
 While the UK government claims that settled status secures the rights of EU citizens, the reality is that it does not provide certainty.
 Key concerns are:

 - Settled status is an application process, not a registration – that brings with it many problems.

-- Criminal record checks will be part of the process, and all applicants aged 10 and over will be checked against the UK’s national police database and watch lists – even though EU citizens are all here legally now.
+- Criminal record checks are part of the process, and all applicants aged 10 and over will be checked against the UK’s national police database and watch lists – even though EU citizens are all here legally now.

 - The ‘best case’ outcome is a loss of rights and further limbo because of implementation through secondary legislation (see below).

 - The ‘worst case’ outcome is an application being turned down – with all the consequences that entails, potentially including illegality and deportation.

-- Little has been done to inform EU citizens, with many unaware of what they will have to do.
+- Little has been done to inform EU citizens, with many unaware of what they have to do.

 - Settled status will largely be implemented through secondary legislation; this can be changed very quickly without parliamentary scrutiny.
 There is a real danger that EU citizens will remain in eternal limbo, forever dependent upon the mood of the government of the day.